ttadano/alamode/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, calculate atomic forces for all the displaced configurations defined in :red:`si222.pattern_HARMONIC`.
 To do so, you first need to decide the magnitude of displacements :math:`\Delta u`, which should be small so that anharmonic contributions are negligible.
-In ordinary case, :math:`\Delta u \sim 0.01` |Angstrom| is a reasonable choice.
+In most cases, :math:`\Delta u \sim 0.01` |Angstrom| is a reasonable choice.

 Then, prepare input files necessary to run an external DFT code for each configuration.
 Since this procedure is a little tiresome, we provide a subsidiary Python script for VASP, Quantum-ESPRESSO (QE), and xTAPP.